 |

-AuthorJoanna Eccles has led Bible studies for over ten years and completed the year-long C. S. Lewis Fellows Program.
-She is passionate about discipleship and helping people know God better.
-Joanna enjoys coffee, traveling, and reading, and currently lives in Florida.
+AuthorJoanna Eccles has led Bible studies for over twenty years and completed the year-long C. S. Lewis Fellows Program.
+She is passionate about discipleship and helping people grow in Christ.
+Joanna enjoys coffee and reading, and currently lives in Florida.
 Categories

 All